Paul Cardall

-Paul Cardall (born April 24, 1973) is an American pianist known for his original compositions and arrangements of various hymns.
-His music is frequently categorized as classical, Christian and new age.
-Cardall has had several recordings debut No. 1 on top Billboard charts.
+Paul Cardall (born April 24, 1973) is an American pianist, composer, and record producer known for his original piano compositions and arrangements of hymns.
+His music is frequently categorized as classical, Christian, and new age.
+Cardall has had several recordings debut at No. 1 on Billboard charts.

 In addition to his recording career, Cardall founded Stone Angel Music in 1999, which produced a catalogue of recordings by other similar artists.
 The catalogue was acquired by Anthem Entertainment Group in 2018.